FestimReqi/FestimReqi/README.md

 # 💫 About Me

 👋 Hi, I’m **Festim Reqi**
 I’m a **Full Stack Developer** passionate about building clean, useful, and impactful applications.
-Over the years, I’ve worked on various projects—some of which I’ve proudly shared with the community.
+Over the years, I’ve worked on various projects some of which I’ve proudly shared with the community.

 🎓 I hold a degree in **Industrial Engineering with Informatics** from the University of Applied Sciences in Ferizaj, where I combined problem-solving skills with hands-on coding.